 The Gruta do Mimoso is a cave with several halls, being allowed to float in the first one.
 Floating in a cave is an unforgettable experience!

-There are more places to discover caves and contemplate the wild fauna and flora of Bonito.
+There are more places to discover caves and contemplate Bonito’s wild fauna and flora.
 You can find everything on the Cave and Contemplation page of the Ygarapé Agency.

 Parque das Cachoeiras has seven waterfalls for you to enjoy.
 To get to them, you have to follow a trail that is approximately 1,700 kilometers long, but it is a quiet and easily accessible path.
 Most of the route is on a wooden walkway.

 And for those looking for more adventures in waterfalls, it is possible to go rafting and buoy cross.
 The Eco Park Rio Formoso and the Eco Park Porto da Ilha offer this type of tour.
-More information can be found on the Ygarapé Agency trails and waterfalls and adventure tours pages.
+For more information, visit Ygarapé Agency trails and waterfalls and adventure tours pages.